eclipsesource/tabris-decorators/examples/bind-one-way-jsx/README.md

 The `ExampleComponent` property `myText` is bound to the `text` properties of multiple `TextView` children.
 The first two variants have the same effect, just using different syntax.
 The third variant demonstrates how to define a fallback value.
 It will be displayed when the property `myText` is set to `undefined`, which is the case when the checkbox is not checked.

 The other property `myObject` is of the type `Model`, which is defined in the same file as `ExampleComponent`.
-In the component the `Model` field `someString` is bound to the `TextView` property `text` and `someNumber` to the `ProgressBar` property `selection` properties, once with and without a fallback value.
+In the component the `Model` field `someNumber` is bound to the `ProgressBar` property `selection`.
+Nested in `Model` is another `OtherModel` whose property `someString` is bound to the last `TextView`.
+Since its `text` property has an initial text set, this value will be used as the fallback if the model is detached.

-One-way bindings require the `@component` decorator on the custom component class and the `@property` decorator on the component properties.
+One-way bindings require the `@component` decorator on the custom component class and a `@property` or `@prop` decorator on the component properties.
+The models either need to use the decorators, or use the `ObservableData` class from the `tabris` module.
+This is demonstrated with the `OtherModel` class.